5 Unbelievable Things Epsom Salt Does For Tomato Plants

 Maybe.
 Epsom salt contains the micronutrients magnesium and sulfur.
 Growing flavorful tomatoes depends on many factors including a healthy micronutrient supply in the soil.

 So by adding magnesium and sulfur to the soil, some gardeners may find that Epsom salt has a positive effect on flavor.
-But this is only your if their soil is already deficient in micronutrients.
-If the soil is deficient in micronutrients, then perhaps a more balanced fertilizer is a better option than using Epsom salt alone.
+But this is only if your soil is already deficient in micronutrients.
+The plants only take up what they need, and as stated above, it can compete for uptake with other micronutrients if it’s largely out of proportion.

 Should you be fertilizing your tomatoes with Epsom salts?

 Probably not.
 As already discussed, Epsom salt does contain 2 micronutrients but note that they are micro-nutrients.
-Plants require a lot more of nitrogen, phosphorous, and potassium than they do any other minerals.
+Plants require a lot more nitrogen, phosphorus, and potassium than they do any other minerals.
+Epsom salt alone is not a good soil additive or fertilizer for your plants.

 Trying to substitute Epsom salts for your regular fertilizer is not a good decision.
-If you want to use it as part of a homemade fertilizer, then that makes a lot of sense.
-But Epsom salt alone is not a good fertilizer for your plants.
+If you want to use it to boost magnesium levels as part of a homemade fertilizer, then that makes sense.
+If you go this route, note that you should not mix Epsom salt with acidic materials like vinegar or lemon juice, as this can reduce nutrient uptake.
+Also, be careful mixing Epsom salt with chemicals or pesticides as unexpected reactions can occur.

 Related reading: